 Barndominiums might have only really started trending 5 years ago, but we’ve been making the kits for Texas and beyond since 1999.
 From engineered plans to organized, delivered bundles, we’re your one-stop shop for your dream country home (even if it’s in the city).

-Made with 100% all-American steel, with up to 67% recycled steel, and fabricated by our team right here in the USA, you can count on quality and durability when you buy our kits – but count on them being competitively priced, too, since we’ve cut out the middlemen.
+- Made with 100% all-American steel, with up to 67% recycled steel, and fabricated by our team right here in the USA.

-And flexibility really is the watchword in our barndominium kits, because as much as we love steel exterior panels, metal roofs, and metal wall framing, we know some people love wood, other folks love brick, and on it goes.
+And flexibility really is the watchword in our barndominium kits.
+As much as we love steel exterior panels, metal roofs, and metal wall framing, we know some people love wood, other folks love brick, and on it goes.

 That’s why you’re under no obligation to use a metal roof or metal exterior of any kind.
 All our kits can (and do) work with wood-framed walls or any kind of external cladding you desire and it will not affect our warranty on the steel frame.

 Speaking of no obligations, give us a shout if you’ve got more questions.
-It’s a big topic and a big decision, and we’re here for you as you mull things over.
+It’s a big topic and a big decision, and we’re here for you.